munificent/craftinginterpreters/book/scanning-on-demand.md

 I'll admit, this is not the most exciting chapter in the book.
 With two implementations of the same language, there's bound to be some redundancy.
-I did sneak in a few interesting differences compared to jlox's scanner, but I won't spoil the surprise.
-You'll have to read on.
+I did sneak in a few interesting differences compared to jlox's scanner.
+Read on to see what they are.

 ## Spinning Up the Interpreter

 Now that we're building the front end, we can get clox running like a real interpreter.
 No more hand-authored chunks of bytecode.
-It's time for a REPL and the ability to run Lox scripts stored in files.
+It's time for a REPL and script loading.
 Tear out most of the code in `main()` and replace it with:

 ^code args (2 before, 1 after)